|

 Take Action Pick an area of your life—in your yard/garden or in your family/community involvement, perhaps—where you can reflect on your actions over time and imagine where you would have been well-served to apply self-regulation and accept feedback.
 How can you reset yourself to prioritize self-regulation and accept feedback in this area going forward?
 Imagine some concrete steps and plan how you might take one of those steps.
 By Deb Ganster

-President, Seacoast NH Permaculture [This is the second in a three-part series on considerations when choosing trees and shrubs.
+President, Seacoast NH Permaculture [This is the second in a two-part series on considerations when choosing trees and shrubs.
 To read Part 1 on tips for novices, follow this link: tips-for-novices-succeed-with-seedlings-from-the-nh-state-forest-nursery.html In Part 1 of this series, you learned about the NH State Nursery annual seedling sale and the basics of how you might make choices of trees and shrubs you’d like to add to your property.
 In this article, we’ll add some additional considerations for bigger projects and more advanced plantings.
 Some of us, for example, are focused on site-wide goals.
 Nurseries that sell seedlings at a good price are selling young plants for large-scale restoration projects.
 Part of the planning and selection should account for a certain percent of loss.
 Genetic diversity is an important consideration in this regard.
 If the seedlings are healthy and the site is appropriate for their needs, a large enough percentage will survive.
 It is somewhat of a survival-of-the-fittest scenario.
 For small sites where plantings will receive more individualized attention, it may be better to purchase fewer plants that are older.
 These will be more expensive, but they will give the homeowner a jump start.
 Trees that bear fruit and nuts are a great example of this.
 If you want to increase the likelihood of a yield—fruit or nuts—in your lifetime, get an older plant!
 You may also want to select for certain genetics.
 Native species are the best for wildlife, but not always for human food production.
 For example, I have A LOT of aronia berry here, and most of it is from native stock with genetic diversity.
 But I have a few that are cultivars, and they are far superior for berry Yields--bigger berries and more of them.
 Therefore, if you have a smaller site, you want your design and selections to give the yields you need, and cultivars are more often going to do that.
 This is one of the benefits to doing zone analysis where you identify your food-producing zone, your forever-wild zone, and so on.
 Another key consideration is how the selection behaves once it is planted.
 Moving things around is not always as easy as it sounds.
 I will sometimes buy small plants and pot them to let them grow longer before meeting the big world (like the New Jersey Tea I just bought from a good source--and for a steep discount).
 Other plants establish quickly and spread out, send up suckers, and establish themselves in ways that may or may not appeal to you.
 And, not surprisingly, some things don't transplant well.
 Knowing the range of traits and particulars in advance of selection is key here.
 In addition to reading and research, try to see something actually growing at someone else’s site.
 This is a great way to learn about problems and failures before you buy.
 Finally, given my long-term commitment to the plantings that I choose, I research items over and over--and over again.
 That investment in time and analysis has proven invaluable in achieving my overall site design.
 By Jennifer Montgomery

 Board Member, Seacoast NH Permaculture [Note: This article was first published in NRS Inside Tracks newsletter in December 2023.
 Also, this is Part One of a three-part series on things to think about when selecting plants for your property.]
 I first heard of the NH State Forest Nursery Seedling Sale during a class for Natural Resources Stewards from UNH Cooperative Extension.
 Someone brought up the seedling sale, and many of the people around me ooohhhed and aahhhed about all the great deals and what they were going to try.
 I just listened—in a bit of silent panic—and wondered at how little I knew about anything related to the State Forest Nursey, seedlings in general, and this near-mythic yearly sale that starts in December each year.
 After the class, I went home and searched online to see what everyone was talking about.
 I found the state-nursery website and the sale catalog—but it was as good as Greek to me.
 The catalog had relatively little descriptive information, and I was too much of a novice in most things tree/shrub-related to fill in the blanks.
 It reminded me, actually, of my mom’s and grandmothers’ old recipes on 3x5 cards.
 They are wonderful recipes, but you need to know the methods from prior experience because they included the ingredients and not much else.
 I know what to do with old recipes, but I found the seedling options entirely intimidating.
 I actually tried to put together an order suitable for our home in the woods, but I never completed it.
 I just had too little sense of what might work, where things should go, how much care they would require, and so on.
 It's four years later now, and I still have never ordered from the seedling sale, though I intend to each year.
 I did revisit the State Forest Nursery page recently, though.
 There is more information there now, but a few more basics would help novices like me.
 In case you have had a similar experience of being overwhelmed at how to proceed with picking seedlings, here are a few things I have learned—with the generous advice and direction of Mary Tebo, a dedicated permaculturist and former leader of the Natural Resources Stewards program.
 Narrow down seedling selection based on your own space and place: This is where things get especially complicated for those of us with limited knowledge, plant confidence, and experience.
 The “What goes where?” question can drive me off into a figurative ditch.
 But thinking through answers to a few core questions can help narrow down options and focus your decision-making.
 Mary reminded me of the “right plant in the right place for the right function” advice.
 After you have identified possible locations in your yard, she said these four considerations can help you select your best options from among the trees or shrubs available in the seedling sale: